© Crown copyright 2021

-This guidance is additional statutory guidance issued by the Secretary of State for Transport under Section 18 of the Traffic Management Act 2004 (“the act”).
+This guidance is additional statutory guidance issued by the Secretary of State for Transport under section 18 of the Traffic Management Act 2004 (‘the act’).

 The guidance sets out high-level principles to help local authorities to manage their roads and what actions they should take.
-Updates to this document or further guidance on related subjects may be published as the need is identified.

 Reallocating road space: measures

 As set out in ‘Gear change’, we continue to expect local authorities to take measures to reallocate road space to people walking and cycling.
 The focus should now be on devising further schemes and assessing COVID-19 schemes with a view to making them permanent.
 The assumption should be that they will be retained unless there is substantial evidence to the contrary.
 Authorities should also be considering how to introduce further active travel schemes, building on those already delivered.

 Measures should be taken as swiftly as possible, but not at the expense of consulting local communities.
 Any measures for cycling should be designed to meet the requirements set out in Local transport note 1/20: cycle infrastructure design (LTN 1/20).
 The summary principles contained in LTN 1/20 should be followed as far as possible to implement safe cycling schemes for people of all abilities, including disabled people.

 None of these measures are new – they are interventions that are a standard part of the traffic management toolkit and a step-change in their roll-out continues to be needed to maintain a green recovery.
 They include: